dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 2. Add users as described in the **Add users** section of [this](https://docs.microsoft.com/en-us/intune/understand-explore/get-started-with-a-30-day-trial-of-microsoft-intune-step-2) topic, and then assign Intune licenses.
 To give a user the ability to access the Office portal, the Azure AD portal, and the Azure  portal, assign the **Global administrator** role to the user.

 5. MAM policies are deployed to user groups in Azure Active Directory.
-To create user groups for your MAM policies, create a user group as described in the **Create a user group** section of [this](https://docs.microsoft.com/en-us/intune/understand-explore/get-started-with-a-30-day-trial-of-microsoft-intune-step-3) topic.
+To create user groups for your MAM policies, create a user group as described in the **Create a user group** section of [Create groups to organize evaluation subscription users and devices](https://docs.microsoft.com/en-us/intune/understand-explore/get-started-with-a-30-day-trial-of-microsoft-intune-step-3).

 ### Assign roles to non-global admin users